amanjot-git/analytics-projects-with-SQL/README.md

    It delves into understanding the payment process's efficiency and identifying potential bottlenecks in the user journey.
    ```
+   Steps:
-   Collecting pertinent data and ensuring its accuracy
+   - Collecting pertinent data and ensuring its accuracy
+   - Working on finding the furthest point user reached in payment process
+   - If error occurs, differentiate between user error and vendor error
    ```

    The project aims to provide insights into user behavior at each stage of the payment funnel.

-   Utilizing analytics techniques, such as tracking event identification and distribution analysis, the project seeks to uncover patterns and anomalies, facilitating data-driven decision-making.
+   Utilizing analytics techniques, such as tracking status identification and distribution analysis, the project seeks to uncover patterns and anomalies, facilitating data-driven decision-making.
    Recommendations based on these findings will aid in optimizing the payment process, ultimately improving user experience and increasing conversion rates.